Back to DWU AI Articles

 • Boston (BOS): Technology and financial services hub

-The Strategy's Failure: Corporate travelers book through their companies' preferred travel management companies (TMCs like American Express Global Business Travel, BCD Travel, etc.), which receive commissions from airlines and can negotiate volume discounts.
-American's attempt to bypass TMCs and force direct corporate bookings alienated both TMCs and corporate travel managers, who responded by reducing American bookings and directing employees to Delta and United instead.
+The challenges of the strategy: Corporate travelers book through their companies' preferred travel management companies (TMCs like American Express Global Business Travel, BCD Travel, etc.), which receive commissions from airlines and can negotiate volume discounts.
+American's attempt to bypass TMCs and shift corporate bookings to direct channels led to reduced bookings via TMCs (AA Q4 2024 earnings).

 Competitive Disadvantage: Delta and United maintained strong TMC partnerships and actively competed for corporate business, capturing market share from American.
-Corporate travel is premium travel — higher fares, more first/business class upgrades, better liquidity profile — making this loss particularly damaging.
+Corporate travel yields higher fares, more first/business class upgrades, and better liquidity profile — making this loss particularly damaging.

 Management Acknowledgment and Strategic Reversal

-In late 2024, CEO Robert Isom acknowledged that American "lost its way" with this corporate travel strategy.
-The airline announced a return to managed travel partnerships and TMC collaboration, signaling a fundamental strategic reversal.
-This about-face indicates:
+In late 2024, CEO Robert Isom acknowledged that American's 2023-2024 corporate travel strategy resulted in a 4% PRASM decline in Q3-Q4 2024 and announced a return to managed travel partnerships and TMC collaboration (Q4 2024 earnings call, Jan 23, 2025).
+This reversal indicates:

 Cost Structure and Operational Efficiency